jsc329/ammonitorwiki/09-schedule.md

 the phone connects to a cellular or Wi-Fi network, its calendar is synced with Google Calendar.
-Calendar entries then act as triggers that engage the smartphone’s camera or audio apps, providing instructions on when to collect data (see Donovan et al. in prep for full details).
+Calendar entries then act as triggers that engage the smartphone’s camera or audio apps, providing instructions on when to collect data (see Donovan et al. in prep for details).

 Historical calendar entries stored in the **schedule** table are useful for comparing scheduled events with the recordings or photos delivered